arcanelab/Mano/README.md

 # Mano Language Specification

 Mano is a simple, statically typed, embeddable scripting language designed with ease of use in mind.
-With a syntax similar to Swift, it is both familiar and accessible for new users and aims to be a compelling alternative to Lua.
+With a syntax similar to Swift, it is both familiar and accessible for new users.
+Mano aims to be a compelling alternative to Lua.
 Developers can extend the language with custom classes, functions, and constants.
 Mano supports bidirectional integration: you can invoke Nano functions from your host application, and Nano functions can also call any registered host functions.

 (See [test.mano](bin/test.mano) for a sneak-peak of the syntax.)